-Non Foundation Director – End of term 15 Oct 2021
+Non Foundation Trustee – End of term 1 Oct 2025

 Cheryl and her family moved back to the UK following her role as an HR Consultant and the Head of HR for Asia, based in Hong Kong for an International law firm.
 Cheryl is a Chartered Member of the Institute of Personnel & Development and a UK Member of the Hong Kong Institute of Human Resource Management, so brings wealth of experience to the Board for all HR matters.

 Cheryl is married with two children currently at Diptford C of E Primary School.
 The family live in Diptford and Cheryl's husband is an active member of the School Committee and PTFA, Friends of Diptford School.

 Nicky Dunford returned to education after 15 years of running her own highly successful manufacturing business to take up the headship of Hennock Community Primary School in 2006.
 The school was operating as a ‘satisfactory school’ when she accepted the post, with significant changes made it was subsequently judged ‘outstanding’ by Ofsted in 2008.

 Nicky received the NCSL Regional Primary Head Teacher Award in 2009